Samhollowood/CaveCalcV2.0/README.md

 pip install .
 ```

-Or if you would rather install the package as ann .egg file (it will be deprecated soon)
+Or if you would rather install the package as an .egg file (it will be deprecated soon)
 ```shell
 python setup.py install
 ```

-By default, the setuptools package should be automatically in your Python environment.
+[DEBUGGING] By default, the setuptools package should be automatically in your Python environment.
 If not, you may need to run:
 ```shell
 pip install --upgrade setuptools
 ```